 Mortgage payment protection insurance (or MPPI) assists you with your monthly mortgage repayments if you were to ever lose your job, preventing you from falling seriously behind.

 Obviously, mortgage protection provides reassuring protection and if you can afford it, it could be a very good idea.
-However, this depends on your personal circumstances, like budget and the nature of your job.
+However, this depends on your personal circumstances, like the budget and the nature of your job.

 It’s also important to remember that MPPI policies are term-based and therefore will only cover you for a set period of time.

 When you become a homeowner taking out a life insurance policy, although not normally compulsory, is a very good idea.
-Especially if you have dependents who reply on you or have purchased your property with your partner.
+Especially if you have dependents who rely on you or have purchased your property with your partner.

 Having a policy in place, be it level or decreasing term covers your mortgage and should the worst happen to you the balance would be cleared.

-This means your partner, spouse and/or children would be able to remain in the property and not be forced to sell-up and downsize.
+This means your partner, spouse and/or children would be able to remain in the property and not be forced to sell up and downsize.

 Critical illness cover